python-cffi/cffi/doc/source/embedding.rst

     }

-This function can, if it wants, invoke Python functions using the general mechanism of "callbacks" (technically a call from C to Python, although in this case it is not calling anything back):
+This function can, if it wants, invoke Python functions using the general mechanism of "callbacks"---called this way because it is a call from C to Python, although in this case it is not calling anything back:

 .. code-block:: python